feO2x/NetThreadingInDetail/README.md

-# NetThreadingInDetail
+# Net Threading In Detail
-Repository for the .NET Threading in Detail talk at the .NET User Group Regensburg in January 2017
+This repository contains the PowerPoint presentation as well as example code for my .NET Threading in Detail talk, that I first held in German at the .NET User Group Regensburg in January 2017.

+**Contents of the talk**
+ * Threads, Hardware and the Thread Pool
+ * Tasks and Async Await Decompiled
+ * Lock-Free Synchronization Primitives

+Video of the talk is coming soon.